pepperell-lab/CHTC_RNAseq_RSEM/README.md

 condor_q -nobatch
 ```

-To lively check and check the status of a DAG job on HTCondor instead of repeatedly querying, use the following command:
+To lively check and watch the status of a DAG job on HTCondor instead of repeatedly querying, use the following command:

 ```sh
 condor_watch_q